 Costa Rica Weather Forecasts

-The weather forecasts below are for the three general climate regions – The mountains and central valley (San Jose), Guancaste and the Nicoya Peninsula, and Limon and the Caribbean side.
+The weather forecasts at the bottom are for the three general climate regions – The mountains and central valley (San Jose), Guancaste and the Nicoya Peninsula, and Limon and the Caribbean side.
 Longer range weather patterns are available on the pages showing typical conditions for any month of the year in Costa Rica.

 We’ve also created nifty maps that show historical rainfall, high and low temperatures and average local hours of sunshine data by month for every region.
 These resources are helpful in planning the best time to visit Costa Rica.